blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to use a Linux System.md

 > Every Linux distribution targeting the average user comes with the Firefox browser.
 But it may have trouble playing certain video files because they use patented encoding.
 >
 > > [!NOTE] What are codecs?
 > > For example, you may have heard of MP3, JPEG, H.264, etc. They are media coding formats.
-A specific implementation of a media format encoder-decoder pair is called a codec.
+A specific implementation of an encoder-decoder pair for a media format is called a codec.
 Some media coding formats are free, but others are patented and require licensing fees to decode.
 Any software that plays patented video formats without paying the royalties is technically in the legal grey zone.
 More info [[What is a codec|here]].
 >
 > To fix this, you need to install the appropriate codecs for playing those videos.
 >